 Opera is the closest browser we found to Google Chrome, and popular among users, but Vivaldi, which also is built using Chromium source code, is more customizable and faster, which is why it wins over other browsers.
 Vivaldi makes great use of sidebars to keep this browser less cluttered, and while you can pin icons to your the Vivaldi homepage, it keeps news, weather and other widgets out of the way until you're ready to add them.
 This browser has stacked tabbed browsing, and comes with Bing as its featured, integrated search engine.
 There are several privacy settings within Vivaldi, including privacy browsing, which cuts down on the internet trackers, ads and cookies that can capture your browser history.

 Like Chrome, you can create an account and have access to a Vivaldi email address, though you can also use your Google One account, including Drive and Gmail, from within this browser.
 Most Chrome extensions work well with Vivaldi, and there is some syncing abilities so you can access saved websites and files from other desktops.
-However, Vivaldi doesn't offer a mobile browser, which means, unlike Chrome, you can't sync or access files from multiple devices.
-Opera, however, does have this capability.
+Vivaldi also now offers a mobile version on Android to sync your settings, too, just like Opera.